arturonline/docs/ms/xaml/xaml.md

 </Label>
 ```

-## Acces XAML elements from code
+## Access XAML elements from c#

-To find elements that are created in the XAML use the XAML attribute `x:Name`.
+To access elements that are created in the XAML we use the XAML attribute `x:Name` like this:

 ```xml
  <StackLayout>